mazinmk/Sample-OMS/workflows/README.md

 1. **Consume message from raw_order topic**
     * Kafka consumer is configured to consume from "latest" offset as this program will be running in stream mode.
-    * Topics are created with single partition, but consumer group is configured to enable parallel process where more consumers can be added if needed to scale.
+    * Topics are created with single partition, but consumer group "enhanced_group" is configured to enable parallel process where more consumers can be added if needed to scale.
     * Auto Commit is set to true which means offset commit will happen every 5 sec.